alexseif/e-intrade/wp-content/plugins/cf7-grid-layout/README.txt

 1. Install the Contact Form 7 plugin.
 2. Unpack this plugin archive file into your wp-content/plugins folder.
-3. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress.
+4. Create a new form to leverage the grid editor, existing forms can only be edited in text mode.
-4. Read the FAQs & Screenshot captions to understand how to use this plugin.
+5. Read the FAQs & Screenshot captions to understand how to use this plugin.

 == Frequently Asked Questions ==